AC Milan chief Maldini won't rule out deal for Chelsea outcast Bakayoko | Goal.com

 AC Milan chief Maldini won't rule out deal for Chelsea outcast Bakayoko

-AC Milan technical director Paolo Maldini has kept the door open to a move for Chelsea midfielder Tiemoue Bakayoko, refusing to deny claims his side have move for the Frenchman.
+AC Milan technical director Paolo Maldini has kept the door open to a move for Chelsea midfielder Tiemoue Bakayoko, refusing to deny claims his side have moved for the Frenchman.

 Bakayoko appears to be on his way out at Stamford Bridge, having spent the past two seasons on loan – first with Milan in 2018-19 and then with former club Monaco last season.